Reviewing Smart Share Global (EM) & The Competition

-Smart Share Global (NYSE:EM – Get Rating) is one of 61 public companies in the “Personal services” industry, but how does it contrast to its competitors?
-We will compare Smart Share Global to related businesses based on the strength of its analyst recommendations, institutional ownership, risk, earnings, dividends, profitability and valuation.
+Smart Share Global (NYSE:EM – Get Rating) is one of 62 public companies in the “Personal services” industry, but how does it contrast to its competitors?
+We will compare Smart Share Global to related businesses based on the strength of its valuation, risk, earnings, institutional ownership, analyst recommendations, dividends and profitability.

 This table compares Smart Share Global and its competitors’ net margins, return on equity and return on assets.